 - The Special Equipment Safety Law of the PRC, or the Special Equipment Safety Law, which was effective January 1, 2014, regulates the production (including design, manufacture, installation, remodeling and repair), trading, use, inspection and testing of special equipment, as well as safety supervision and administration of special equipment.
 The state applies catalogue-based management to special equipment.
 Pursuant to the Special Equipment Safety Law, special equipment users shall, before or within 30 days after putting special equipment to use, register the use with the department responsible for special equipment safety supervision and administration, obtain a use registration certificate, and place the registration mark in a conspicuous position of the special equipment.
 A special equipment user shall file a request for regular inspection with a special equipment inspection agency one month before the period of validity of its inspection verification expires.
 Special equipment shall not be used without regular inspection or failing the inspections. - The Regulations on Safety Supervision of Special Equipment, which was effective June 1, 2003 and amended on May 1, 2009, regulates the production (including design, manufacture, installation, remodeling and repair), use, inspection, supervision and testing of special equipment.
-Pursuant to the Regulations on Safety Supervision of Special Equipment, enterprises using special equipment shall keep a file of such special equipment include but not limited to the special equipment's design documents, manufacturer and the special equipment's daily operation records. - On March 22, 2022, the NDRC and the NEA jointly released the "14th Five-Year Plan for Modern Energy Systems", or the Plan, to implement decisive measures in the high-quality development of energy development and establishing a modern energy system by 2035.
+Pursuant to the Regulations on Safety Supervision of Special Equipment, enterprises using special equipment shall keep a file of such special equipment include but not limited to the special equipment's design documents, manufacturer and the special equipment is daily operation records. - On March 22, 2022, the NDRC and the NEA jointly released the "14th Five-Year Plan for Modern Energy Systems", or the Plan, to implement decisive measures in the high-quality development of energy development and establishing a modern energy system by 2035.
 Security in the source of energy will be significantly improved, and green energy production and consumption patterns will also be widely formed.
 The proportion of nonfossil energy consumption will continue to increase after reaching 25% by 2030, and the new energy will become the principal source of energy.
-According to the Plan, by 2025, the annual comprehensive production capacity of domestic energy will reach more than 4.6 billion tons of standard coal, the annual production of crude oil will rebound and stabilize at 200 million tons, the annual production of natural gas will reach more than 230 billion cubic meters, the total installed capacity of power generation will reach about 3 billion kilowatts, and the capacity of independent energy supply will be further enhanced.
+According to the Plan, by 2025, the annual comprehensive production capacity of domestic energy will reach more than 4.6 billion tons of standard coal, the annual production of crude oil will reach about 3 billion kilowatts, and the capacity of independent energy supply will be further enhanced.